-Here are 4 tips for students who plan to study abroad in Limerick, Ireland:
+Here are 4 tips for college students who plan to study abroad in Limerick, Ireland:

 1. Get a Leap Card